WR-mose/learngit_again/readme.txt

-Git is a vertion control system
+Git is a distributed vertion control system.
-Git is free software
+Git is free software.